nananosirova/teach/README.md

 ##here we will introduce you with javascript,html,css etc.

-##opefully everyone will contribute to make learning fun and useful
+##Hopefully everyone will contribute to make learning fun and useful